-What is an authorized user?
+What is an authorized user for credit cards?

 An authorized user on a credit card refers to a person who is added to someone else’s credit card account.
 The person who owns the credit account is called the primary cardholder.
-When you become an authorized user, you receive a credit card that is connected to the primary cardholder’s line of credit without applying for your own credit card.
+When you become an authorized user, you receive a credit card connected to the primary cardholder’s line of credit without applying for your own credit card.

-How does being an authorized user on a credit card work?
+How being an authorized user works

 If you become an authorized user on someone else’s credit card, the issuer will send you a card with your name on it.
 As an authorized user, you can make purchases on the primary cardholder’s account, but the responsibility of paying off balances rests with the primary cardholder.

-Anyone can be an authorized user as long as they meet the card issuer’s age requirements; for instance, the primary cardholder can add their child, spouse, partner, or friend as an authorized user.
-There also may be a fee for adding an authorized user.
+Anyone can be an authorized user on a credit card as long as they meet the card issuer’s age requirements.
+For instance, the primary cardholder can add their child, spouse, partner, or friend as an authorized user.
+Some issuers may charge a fee for adding an authorized user.